-Specific guidelines for orderers of New York City transportation services will appear in the Prior Authorization Guidelines Manual, online at:
+Specific guidelines for orderers of New York City transportation services appear in the Prior Authorization Guidelines Manual, online at:

-Please see following page for a listing of available codes and modifiers, as well as the definition of each, that will be available in each county.
-Please note that each county may be assigned different codes based upon the county's individual transportation needs; and not every HCPCS code or modifier will be used in every county.
+The following lists available codes and modifiers, as well as the definition of each, available in each county.
+Please note that each county may have been assigned different codes based upon the county's individual transportation needs; and not every HCPCS code or modifier will be used in every county.